Robert D. Anderson

 Mr Anderson is editor of three books: (i) (with Nuno Pires de Carvalho, WIPO and Antony Taubman, WTO) Competition Policy and Intellectual Property in Today's Global Economy (Cambridge University Press, WIPO and the WTO, forthcoming 2021) (ii) (with Prof. Sue Arrowsmith of the University of Nottingham) The WTO Regime on Government Procurement: Challenge and Reform (Cambridge University Press, 2011); and (iii) (with Prof. Nancy Gallini of the University of British Columbia) Competition Policy and Intellectual Property Rights in the Knowledge-based Economy (Industry Canada Research Series, 1998).

 Robert is the author/coauthor of more than 75 published articles in academic, legal and professional journals and/or chapters included in significant academic volumes.

-Prior to joining the WTO in 1997, Mr Anderson held various senior positions in the Canadian Competition Bureau (Canada's national antitrust agency).
-Earlier in his career, he worked in: (i) the Department of Finance of the Canadian Province of Saskatchewan; and (ii) the Economic Council of Canada.
+Prior to joining the WTO in 1997, Robert held various senior positions in the Canadian Competition Bureau (Canada's national antitrust agency).
+Earlier in his career, he held entry-level positions in: (i) the Department of Finance of the Canadian Province of Saskatchewan; and (ii) the Economic Council of Canada.